picwell/contentful-extensions/README.md

 Allows content implementor to apply field values in a default entry to other clients automatically.

-This sidebar extension asks for the fields to be migrated, the entries to which these values will be applied and the locales to consider when transferring these field values.
+This sidebar extension asks for the fields to be migrated, the entries to which these values will be applied and the locales to consider when transferring the field values.